 And unless you are in a band or are a mythical creature, please do not call yourself a “rockstar” or “unicorn” on your resume.

 3. Create a hybrid resume to highlight your skills

 A hybrid resume format is gaining in popularity because it helps ATS identify key experience as it pertains to the job for which you have applied.
 Unlike a traditional “chronological” resume, a hybrid one includes a “skills” section at the top with a bulleted list of any technical experience, software knowledge, certifications or courses you’ve completed, and anything else you think will be relevant to the job.

-After listing skills, continue your resume with a chronological listing of your work experience, from newest to oldest position, followed by your education and/or outside activities you think would be pertinent to your job search.
-Repeat any of the skills listed at the top of your resume in your chronological section as well.
+After listing skills, continue your resume in a more traditional format, listing your work experience, followed by your education and/or outside activities that you think would be pertinent to your job search.
+Repeat any of the skills listed at the top of your resume in your work experience as well.

 4. Customize your ATS-friendly resume for EVERY job listing

 Though this may sound time consuming, it really is worth a few extra minutes to customize a resume before you apply for a job.
 Spend a few minutes going over the detailed job description and taking notes of the skills or specific knowledge the job requires.
 Know the keywords of your industry so that you use them effectively.
 Then, make sure you include these things in your resume wherever appropriate.
 Be sure to use abbreviations in addition to spelling out any skills or common requirements (e.g., CPA, Certified Public Accountant; MBA, Master of Business Administration).

 Above all: Be truthful!
 Do not try to “game” the ATS by listing experience or skills you do not actually have.
 This will only backfire when the hiring manager starts asking questions.